Bidhan33/AI-TRASH-SHORTER/README.md

 # AI Waste Sorter 🚮✨

+## ⚠️The full code for this project is available exclusively upon request via email.⚠️

 ## What an Amazing Way to End the Semester! 🌟

 After four months of hard work at **Haaga-Helia University of Applied Sciences**, we are proud to present **AI Waste Sorter**, an innovative solution for smart and efficient waste management. 🌍✨